Brooklands Viscount Day

 green Vickers Viscount Network badges.

-Starting at 11am there will be a series of presentations about the Vickers Viscount, Brooklands Museum and G-APIM, the
+Starting at 11am there was a series of presentations about the Vickers Viscount, Brooklands Museum and G-APIM, the

 Rolls-Royce Dart, the Viscount Preservation Trust, the Vickers-Armstrongs archive at Brooklands, BMA - British Midland